gregcaporaso/microbiogeo/doc/notes/permanova.rst

         ../../datasets/glen_canyon/unweighted_unifrac_dm.txt    29.2130439798           0.001

-The F value of 29.2130439798 indicates that there is significant differences between groups of samples based on whether they are currently wet, we can tell due to its relatively “large” ratio.
+The F value of 29.2130439798 indicates that there is significant differences between groups of samples based on whether they are currently wet, we can tell due to its relatively large ratio.
 This is a result that we would expect from previous experments.
 The p-value of 0.001 indicates that the result is significant.

 Test 2